wp-plugins/resume-submissions-job-postings/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.8.7

 Allows the admin to create and show job postings.
-Users can submit their resume to a job posting, or submit it just because.
+Users can submit their resume in response to a posting or for general purposes.

 == Description ==